 Add the domain/subdomain you created earlier to the Name/Label/Alias of CNAME record.
 It should point to your main domain i.e. www.riyaz.net in this case.

 If you are using a subdomain, you need to do one more step to make sure that no cookies get set on this subdomain.
 Two common cookie setters are WordPress and Google Analytics.
-Rob Flaherty has explained in easy steps how to prevent these sites from setting cookies on your static subdomain.
+Rob Flaherty has explained in easy steps how to prevent these sites from setting cookies on your CDN or static subdomain.
 The section ‘Separate domain or subdomain?’ explains how to get read of the cookies.

 Now that you have setup a CDN or cookieless domain/subdomain, how do you actually serve your static content from this new location?
 Do you have to move the static files to this location?
 Not at all.
 You only need to modify the references to your static files (images/media/Javascript/CSS/text files etc.) to point to the new location.

-e.g. http://www.riyaz.net/images/myimage.jpg will now become http://cdn.riyaz.net/images/myimage.jpg or http://www.mycdn.com/images/myimage.jpg
+will now become http://cdn.riyaz.net/images/myimage.jpg

 But this could be a cumbersome task.
 How do I do this quickly?
 Simply use the W3 Total Cache plugin from W3-EDGE and enable CDN.
 Use Mirror as CDN Type.